panva/node-oidc-provider/docs/README.md

 [RFC8707](https://tools.ietf.org/html/rfc8707) - Resource Indicators for OAuth 2.0

-Enables the use of `resource` parameter for the authorization and token endpoints.
+Enables the use of `resource` parameter for the authorization and token endpoints to enable issuing Access Tokens for Resource Servers (APIs).
  - Multiple resource parameters may be present during Authorization Code Flow, but only a single audience for an Access Token is permitted.
  - Authorization Requests that result in an Access Token being issued by the Authorization Endpoint must only contain a single resource (or one must be resolved using the `defaultResource` helper).
  - Client Credentials grant must only contain a single resource parameter.